primo-io/prototype-documentation/_pages/english.md

 ---
 layout: default
 title: Primo Prototype Documentation
+category: documentation
 ---

 <div id="edit"> <a href="http://github.com/primo-io/prototype-documentation/blob/gh-pages/index.md">Edit this Document</a></div>

 <div id="notes">
 	This is the first draft of this documentation, published on the 28th of February. <br>
-	The Arduino code is still missing, we are working on it but it will be published soon.
+	The Arduino code is still missing, we are working on it but it will be published next week.
 Keep an eye on this page as new content will be added daily.
 	<br><br>
 	<a href="http://github.com/primo-io/prototype-documentation">See it on GitHub</a>
 </div>